STEAMERS-freelanceplatform/freelancingplatform/README.md

-#Freelancing Platform for Punjab Gig Workers
+# Freelancing Platform for Punjab Gig Workers

-**Overview**
+## Overview
-This project is a freelancing platform designed to support gig workers in Punjab by offering them a localized and intuitive way to connect with potential clients.
-It includes features such as profile management, a job posting system, real-time messaging, and a tier-based freelancer evaluation system, ensuring a fair and transparent work environment.
+""This project is a freelancing platform designed to support gig workers in Punjab by offering them a localized and intuitive way to connect with potential clients.
+It includes features such as profile management, a job posting system, real-time messaging, and a tier-based freelancer evaluation system, ensuring a fair and transparent work environment.""

-**Technology Stack**
+## Technology Stack <br>
 Our platform utilizes a robust technology stack to ensure scalability, security, and efficiency:
 **Frontend:**
 Next.js (React Framework)